Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 ### Combine Similarities

-The `combine_similarities` function combines similarity scores from various feature vectors (such as title, category, description, body content, combined vectors, and keywords) into a single weighted similarity score for each pair of nodes (articles) in a Neo4j database.
-This combined similarity score is then used for further analysis or clustering tasks.
+The `combine_similarities` function combines similarity scores from various feature vectors (such as title, category name, description, body content, combined vectors, and keywords) into a single weighted similarity score for each pair of nodes (articles) in a Neo4j database.
+This combined similarity score is then used for further analysis or clustering.

 ```python